dubo-dubon-duponey/dckr/README.md

 ## Controlling the base image

-You can control what base operating system will be used for the container using the TARGET environment variable:
+You can control what base operating system will be used for the container using the `TARGET` environment variable:

-`TARGET=ults-current dckr make all`
+`TARGET=ubuntu-lts-current dckr make all`

 `TARGET` values provided by default are visible in `dckr.Dockerfile`.

 ## Using your own image

-You can taylor this to your needs by creating a `Dockerfile` anywhere matching your expectations (start with `dckr.Dockerfile.example`), and invoking dckr with the `DOCKERFILE` variable:
+You can taylor this to your needs (probably you want your favorite language runtime and tools installed) by creating a `Dockerfile` anywhere (start by copying `dckr.Dockerfile.example`), and invoking dckr with the `DOCKERFILE` variable:

 `DOCKERFILE=thingie/Dockerfile TARGET=some-target dckr ls -lA`

 Be sure to inherit one of the base `com.dbdbdp.dckr:FOO` images (defined in `dckr.Dockerfile`).

 ## Containers are "live"

-After the first invocation, the container is "live" (eg: kept around).
+After the first invocation, the container is "live" (eg: kept around), and changes in your project folder are reflected inside the container immediately.

 This means a couple of important things: